restradaaguila/Masked-Autoencoders_Vision/README.md

   + Masking a large portion of the image is the most effective to learning
 + Pre-processing
    + Image divided into non-overlapping patches => sample a subset of patches and mask the rest.
-   + Random sampling and high mask ratio to reduce greatly redundancy

 ## Architecture Overview
 + Assymetrical encoder-decoder architecture.